Skip to main content

 For most Arizona business owners, the company is the largest, most valuable, and most fragile asset on the balance sheet.
 It pays the salaries, supports the family, and represents decades of personal effort.
 And yet most owners have no written plan for what happens to it on the day they die, become incapacitated, divorce, or simply want out.
 The result, when something goes wrong, is almost always the same: a forced sale at a steep discount, a fight among heirs, or a slow-motion collapse while the business sits in limbo.

-This is the long-form Arizona overview of business succession.
-Every owner needs two plans, not one: an exit plan for how the business changes hands during life, and a continuity plan for what happens at death or incapacity.
-The sections below cover how buy-sell agreements work, what Arizona's LLC Act says happens when an owner dies, the strategies that pass a family business to the next generation without a brutal tax bill, family limited partnership planning, and how to insulate a closely held company from a child's divorce.
+This guide is the long-form Arizona overview of business succession.
+It covers two questions every owner has to answer.
+First, the exit question: how the business changes hands during life.
+Second, the continuity question: what happens at death or incapacity.
+From there it walks through how a buy-sell agreement works, what Arizona's LLC Act actually says when an owner dies, the strategies that pass a family business to the next generation without a brutal tax bill, family limited partnership planning, and how to insulate a closely held company from a child's divorce.
+RJP Estate Planning serves business owners across Phoenix, Scottsdale, Tucson, and the rest of Arizona.

 ~70%Of family businesses do not survive the transition from the founder to the second generationIndustry data (Family Business Institute) shows survival drops to roughly 30% in generation two and ~12% in generation three.
 Most failures trace to the absence of a written succession plan, not to the business itself.